c3bottles/c3bottles/INSTALL.md

 two ways are described below in the "Internal map" and "OpenStreetMap" sections, respectively.

-*Attention:* No map source is defined by default!
-Please have a look in `js/map.js`.
-This file contains the definition for the two map sources.
-Just uncomment the one you want to use.

 ## Internal map

-To be able to use the internal map, in addition to uncommenting it in `map.js`, you first have to generate the map tiles.
+The internal map is the default when checking out c3bottles.
+To use the map you first have to generate the map tiles.
 The normal build task already does that with the map delivered with the package.
 If you replaced the map and just want to regenerate the tiles using the defaults, you can do this with:

     $ npm run build:map